MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/access-control/aad.md

 When your web application or service acts as a mediator between the user or application and Azure Data Explorer, use [on-behalf-of authentication](/azure/active-directory/develop/msal-authentication-flows#on-behalf-of-obo).

-In this scenario, an application is sent an Azure AD access token for a resource managed by the application, and the application uses that token to acquire a new Azure AD access token for the Azure Data Explorer resource.
+In this scenario, an application is sent an Azure AD access token for an arbitrary resource.
+Then, the application uses that token to acquire a new Azure AD access token for the Azure Data Explorer resource.
 Then, the application can access Azure Data Explorer on behalf of the principal indicated by the original Azure AD access token.
 This flow is called the [OAuth 2.0 on-behalf-of authentication flow](/azure/active-directory/develop/v2-oauth2-on-behalf-of-flow).
 It generally requires multiple configuration steps with Azure AD, and in some cases might require special consent from the administrator of the Azure AD tenant.

 To use on-behalf-of authentication: